bird-house/pyramid-phoenix/docs/source/index.rst

 ..
-Birdhouse documentation master file, created by sphinx-quickstart on Wed Jul 10 17:08:00 2013.
+Phoenix documentation master file, created by sphinx-quickstart on Wed Jul 10 17:08:00 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Birdhouse |version| Documentation
+Phoenix |version| Documentation
 ================================

-Documentation for `Birdhouse <http://bird-house.github.io/>`_.
-Birdhouse is a Project for Climate Data Processing with `OGC Web Processing Service (WPS) <http://opengeospatil.org/standards/wps>`_.
+Documentation for `Phoenix <http://bird-house.github.io/>`_.
+Phoenix is a web-application build with the Python web-framework Pyramid.
+Phoenix makes it easy to interact with `Web Processing Service (WPS) <http://opengeospatil.org/standards/wps>`_.

 Contents: